iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 3 reviews"/>
 </p>

+> This application worked fine however, I found it to be very intrusive.
+It requires Bluetooth to function.
+I use Bluetooth to remotely manage my computer, every time the app needed to take a reading I would lose my connection with my computer and then have to physically establish connection again between phone and computer.<br> :date: __2021-04-16 18:37:30__

 > I'm giving it a three stars on this particular phone because it is going off like crazy and I'm not even leaving the house I here by myself & I haven't left the house in weeks.
 It's just eating my battery up going off constantly like... there it goes again...
 It's going off about every 30 seconds If it works or not, like I said, I usually stay home.
 But I love the idea & I don't understand people not using it.
 Everybody's got to do their part and then some.<br> :date: __2021-04-01 17:48:23__

 > Good<br> :date: __2021-03-23 04:15:11__